PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/introduction_to_functions.md

 Functions offer many benefits to the programmer, and we should consider defining a function when we want a separate computation/task with a name because doing so:

 * Make programming more efficient by enabling the reuse of code-blocks.
-* Reduce the complexity of the overall programme by separating concerns.
+* Reduce the complexity of the overall program by separating concerns.
 * Make the program easier to understand because individual parts are separated and identified by a name.
 * Make it easier to test the program - testing reduces to testing functions and their interactions.